Gtalen/pands-project/README.md

 ### Prerequisites

-The libraries used for this project were Pandas, Numpy, matplotlib_pyplot, Seaborn and Sciplot.stats.
+The libraries used for this project were Pandas, Numpy, matplotlib_pyplot, Seaborn.
 These packages can be accessed via the Anaconda package.
 Aadditional requirements can be installed using pip install.
+The python system standout module was used for output file mmanagement.

 #### Importing the requirements
 ```